Stevens-Mark/StevensMark_P14_04022022-/README.md

 - MAKE A COLLECTION CALLED "employees" WITH FIELDS: firstName, lastName, dateOfBith, startDate, street, city, zipCode, state, department.

-- Also be aware that mockdata will automatically be added to the store (for demo) unless you remove the code at lines 23-25 in the file "employeesSlice.js
+- Also be aware that mockdata will automatically be added to the store (for demo) unless you remove the code at line 23 in the file "employeesSlice.js

 -   if (datas.length <2) {datas = mockData.forEach(element => {
       addAnEmployee(store, element)